FluxionNetwork/fluxion/README.md

 ### "Clients are not automatically connected to the fake access point."
 This is a social engineering attack and it's pointless do drag clients automatically.
 The script relies on the fact that a user should be present in order to enter the wireless credentials.

+### "There's no Internet connectivity in the fake access point
+There shouldn't be one.
+All of the traffic is being sinkholed to the built in captive portal via a fake DNS responder in order to capture the credentials.

 ####"FakeSites don't work"
 There might be a problem with lighttpd.
 The experimental version is tested on lighttpd 1.439-1.
 There are some problems with newer versions of lighttpd.
 If you problems use the stable version.
 Check the [fix] (https://github.com/deltaxflux/fluxion/wiki/fix) out.